pmean/build-website/text/06/BetaCoefficient.md

 > variable changes by one standard deviation, the estimated outcome
 > variable changes by half a standard deviation, on average.
 >
-> It\'s impossible for a beta coefficient to be greater than one, and if
+> It's impossible for a beta coefficient to be greater than one, and if
 > you think about this long enough, that is a good thing.
 If the outcome
 > variable increased by two standard deviations every time the
 > independent variable increased by a single standard deviation, that